Do you have asthma?

 And with fewer airborne particles, the fewer chances you’ll have of experiencing an asthma attack.

-While it’s a definite yes, the trick is to find an air purifier that will work best for you at removing the pollutants that impact your asthma the most.
+While air purifiers will help with asthma, the trick is to find an air purifier that will work best for you at removing the pollutants that impact your asthma the most.

-By finding an air purifier that’s equipped with a True HEPA filter, you’ll no longer have to ask, “Can air purifiers help with asthma?”
-Because you’ll experience the relief first-hand.
+By finding an air purifier that’s equipped with a True HEPA filter, you’ll no longer have to worry about if or can air purifiers help with asthma because you’ll experience the relief first-hand.